Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

+**29 JULY**
+Finish the first edition of website.
+Some details to improve.
+Worked on the our-mission page.
+Feedback from Andrew in the afternoon.
+Night off.

 **28 JULY**
 Built part of the our-mission page.Interview with 2 target users.
 Add a introduction section to landing page prototype.
 Optimze the icon in our-mission page.
 Make the countup function work.